Toki Pona: Purpose

 Toki Pona was designed both as a personal artistic language and a philosophical language focused on minimalism.
 It is designed to express maximal meaning with minimal complexity.
 Inspired by pidgins, it focuses on simple concepts and elements that are common among cultures.
 Its minimal vocabulary and 14 phonemes are devised to be easy to pronounce for speakers of various language backgrounds.

 Partly inspired by Taoist philosophy, another goal of Toki Pona is to help its speakers focus on the essentials by reducing complex concepts to basic elements.
 From these simple notions, more complex ideas can be built up by simple combining.
-This allows the users to see the fundamental nature and effect of the ideas expressed.
+Some argue that this allows the users to see the fundamental nature and effect of the ideas expressed.
 It was designed for the speakers to become aware of the present moment and pay more attention to the surroundings and the words people use.
 According to its author, Toki Pona is meant to be "fun and cute".

 On the basis of the Sapir–Whorf hypothesis, which states that a language influences the way its speakers think and behave, Toki Pona was designed to induce positive thinking.

 Although it was not intended as an international auxiliary language, a worldwide online community uses it for communication.

 History

-Toki Pona was developed by the Canadian polyglot and translator Sonja Lang (formerly Sonja Elen Kisa).
+Toki Pona was developed by the Canadian polyglot and translator Sonja Lang.
 Born in 1978 in Moncton, New Brunswick, Lang grew up in a bilingual family; her mother spoke French, and her father spoke English.
 During and after her high school years, she became fluent in five languages, including Esperanto.
 Esperanto was the inspiration for her creation of constructed languages.

 In 2001, Lang was experiencing depression and started working on Toki Pona as a way to simplify her thoughts.
 In the same year, an early version of the language was published online, and it quickly gained popularity.
 An early community formed in a Yahoo group created by Lang.
 She was inspired by hunter-gatherers, saying in an interview with The Atlantic: "I thought, what would it have been like to just be a person in nature, interacting with things in a primitive way?"